 It hasn't happened often, but from time to time, we here at The Journal have been approached by individuals who were once charged with a crime, and were eventually found innocent, to have the original stories about their arrests taken down from our digital archives, or amended to reflect the fact that the charges didn't stick.
 Having such a digital trail has hampered their ability to find work, or were simply embarrassing, we were told.
 And we agreed with them.
 So we have, in a very few instances, accorded those who asked the courtesy of squaring the record to reflect the fact that the justice system eventually found the original charges to be without merit.

 That seemed like the right thing to do, even though some might reasonably conclude that this could impede an unfettered, free flow of information.
-And our policy will be to proceed on a case by case basis for similar requests in the future.
-At some point there is a tipping point.

 We mention this as background to the case involving Google, the Spanish attorney and the European court because the issues presented in the case raise a similar question that has troubled many when it comes to the seemingly relentless erosion of privacy in the online age: When is too much information just that - too much information?
 Where is the boundary line between the public's right to know and an individual's right to privacy?